 Air ionizers are available from electronics stores and can be bought on the internet.
 It is important to check the technical specifications of any air ioniser.
 Some of those on sale do not produce a high density of negative ions.
 A high-density ioniser produces 2,700,000 ions per cubic centimeter, while a low-density one produces only 10,000 ions per cubic centimeter.

-Air ionisation appears to be a promising treatment for winter depression, but more research is needed.
-Research still has to be carried out on its use with other types of depression.
+Air ionisation appears to be a promising treatment for seasonal winter depression.
+It also appears to be a promising treatment for general depression, but more research is needed to be sure it is effective.